 There now is a neat spot removal for G'MIC available which seems pretty close to the performance of PS/LR;

 It would be absolutely great to see a feature like this in Darktable.

-#5 Updated by EL ROD about 2 years ago
+#5 Updated by EL ROD over 2 years ago